kikuchiyo/device_connection_en/nonsdk/downstream/subdevices/delete_subdevice.md

-# Disable sub-devices
+# Delete sub-devices

-This topic notifies the edge that the specific sub-devices belong to this edge have been disabled from the EnOS Cloud.
-EnOS Cloud publishes the disable devices message to the edge topic asynchronously.
+This topic notifies the edge that the specific sub-devices belong to this edge have been deleted from the EnOS Cloud.
+EnOS Cloud publishes the delete devices message to the edge topic asynchronously.

-- Topic: /ext/session/{productKey}/{deviceKey}/combine/disable
+- Topi: /ext/session/{productKey}/{deviceKey}/combine/delete

-- Reply topic: /ext/session/{productKey}/{deviceKey}/combine/disable_reply
+- Reply topic: /ext/session/{productKey}/{deviceKey}/combine/delete_reply

 **Note:** The *productKey* and *deviceKey* in the TOPIC are the parameters of the edge.